sdv-dev/Copulas/README.md

 For advance usage and more detailed explanation about each component, please have a look at the documentation.

+**NOTE:** To be able to run this demo you will need to install the package from its sources.

 ### Creating a gaussian copula

 To create a gaussian copula in Copula you only need to call the GaussianMultivariate class.